biopragmatics/bioregistry/README.md

 # This works for uppercased prefixes, like:
 assert 'chebi' == normalize_prefix("CHEBI")

-# This works for mixed case prefies like
+# This works for mixed case prefixes like
 assert 'fbbt' == normalize_prefix("FBbt")

 # This works for synonym prefixes, like: